History of William Shatner in Timeline

 William Shatner

-William Shatner is a Canadian actor renowned for his iconic role as James T. Kirk, captain of the starship Enterprise in the Star Trek franchise.
-His portrayal began in 1966 with the second pilot of the original Star Trek television series and extended to his final appearance as Kirk in the 1994 film, Star Trek Generations.
-Shatner's career spans seven decades, marking him as a significant figure in science fiction and popular culture.
+William Shatner is a Canadian actor renowned for his portrayal of James T. Kirk, the captain of the starship Enterprise, in the Star Trek franchise.
+His career spans seven decades, beginning with the original Star Trek television series in 1966 and concluding with his final appearance as Kirk in the film Star Trek Generations (1994).
+Shatner's role as Captain Kirk has cemented his place as a cultural icon.

 In 1905, Ann Garmaise, William Shatner's mother, was born.